Updated: Feb 10

 "By giving our eyes fewer items to consider, we devote more attention to the ones that are there."

-A minimalist cake will typically showcase a single look and/or neutral colour - but will need to compete this look faultlessly as there is nowhere for the cake designer to hide.
+A minimalist aesthetic cake will typically showcase a single look and/or neutral colour - but will need to compete this look faultlessly as there is nowhere for the cake designer to hide.
 The focus will be on the shape, colour or texture used in the design.

 Minimalist wedding cakes